bhanu0925/PythonAdvancedProgramming/README.md

  0 + 1 = 1, 1 + 1 = 2, 1 + 2 = 3, 2 + 3 = 5, 3 + 5 = 8
 fib(1) ➞ 1
 fib(2) ➞ 1

+**PythonAdvancedProgramming_7**

+1. Create a function that takes a list and returns a new list containing only prime numbers.
+Examples
+filter_primes([7, 9, 3, 9, 10, 11, 27]) ➞ [7, 3, 11]
+filter_primes([10007, 1009, 1007, 27, 147, 77, 1001, 70]) ➞ [10007, 1009]
+filter_primes([1009, 10, 10, 10, 3, 33, 9, 4, 1, 61, 63, 69, 1087, 1091, 1093,
+1097]) ➞ [1009, 3, 61, 1087, 1091, 1093, 1097]

+2. Once a water balloon pops, is soaks the area around it.
+The ground gets drier the further away you travel from the balloon.
+The effect of a water balloon popping can be modeled using a list.
+Create a function that takes a list which takes the pre-pop state and returns the state after the balloon is popped.
+The pre-pop state will contain at most a single balloon, whose size is represented by the only non-zero element.
+Examples
+pop([0, 0, 0, 0, 4, 0, 0, 0, 0]) ➞ [0, 1, 2, 3, 4, 3, 2, 1, 0]
+pop([0, 0, 0, 3, 0, 0, 0]) ➞ [0, 1, 2, 3, 2, 1, 0]
+pop([0, 0, 2, 0, 0]) ➞ [0, 1, 2, 1, 0]
+pop([0]) ➞ [0]

+3. &quot;Loves me, loves me not&quot; is a traditional game in which a person plucks off all the petals of a flower one by one, saying the phrase &quot;Loves me&quot; and &quot;Loves me not&quot; when determining whether the one that they love, loves them back.
+Given a number of petals, return a string which repeats the phrases &quot;Loves me&quot; and &quot;Loves me not&quot; for every alternating petal, and return the last phrase in all caps.
+Remember to put a comma and space between phrases.
+Examples
+loves_me(3) ➞ &quot;Loves me, Loves me not, LOVES ME&quot;
+loves_me(6) ➞ &quot;Loves me, Loves me not, Loves me, Loves me not, Loves me, LOVES ME NOT&quot;
+loves_me(1) ➞ &quot;LOVES ME&quot;

+4. Write a function that sorts each string in a list by the letter in alphabetic ascending order (a-z).
+Examples
+sort_by_letter([&quot;932c&quot;, &quot;832u32&quot;, &quot;2344b&quot;])
+➞ [&quot;2344b&quot;, &quot;932c&quot;, &quot;832u32&quot;]
+sort_by_letter([&quot;99a&quot;, &quot;78b&quot;, &quot;c2345&quot;, &quot;11d&quot;])
+➞ [&quot;99a&quot;, &quot;78b&quot;, &quot;c2345&quot;, &quot;11d&quot;]
+sort_by_letter([&quot;572z&quot;, &quot;5y5&quot;, &quot;304q2&quot;])
+➞ [&quot;304q2&quot;, &quot;5y5&quot;, &quot;572z&quot;]
+sort_by_letter([])
+➞ []

+5. There are three cups on a table, at positions A, B, and C. At the start, there is a ball hidden under the cup at position B.

+However, I perform several swaps on the cups, which is notated as two letters.
+For example, if I swap the cups at positions A and B, I could notate this as AB or BA.
+Create a function that returns the letter position that the ball is at, once I finish swapping the cups.
+The swaps will be given to you as a list.

+Example
+cup_swapping([&quot;AB&quot;, &quot;CA&quot;, &quot;AB&quot;]) ➞ &quot;C&quot;
+  Ball begins at position B.
+  Cups A and B swap, so the ball is at position A.
+  Cups C and A swap, so the ball is at position C.
+  Cups A and B swap, but the ball is at position C, so it doesn&#39;t move.

 **PythonAdvancedProgramming_25**